natcobbinah/natcobbinah/README.md

 ---

-I am a Software Developer with hands on experience  on  frontend, backend and mobile development:wink:
+I am a Software Developer with hands on experience  on  frontend, backend and mobile development

 ---